 After all physical therapy sessions are concluded, the physical therapist assistant will prepare accurate records of the patients’ progress and any issues that have been noted for examination by the supervising physical therapist.
 Maintaining accurate records is essential to ensuring that all patients receive the most effective care possible.
 In some cases, the physical therapist and therapist assistant may meet at the end of the day to discuss any issues that may require addressing.

 Physical therapist assistants enjoy a career that allows them to provide vital care for their fellow Americans.
 Whether it is in assisting the elderly to live their lives to the fullest extent possible, or helping the victims of severe accidents to regain their full physical capabilities, the physical therapist assistant is an indispensable part of any effective course of medical treatment.
 Because of this, physical therapy assistants not only enjoy excellent pay and working conditions, but are also greatly respected by their coworkers, patients and the general public alike

 Incoming search terms:

-- physical therapy assistant
+- difference between physical therapy assistant and aide

 - day in the life of a pta

-- difference between physical therapist assistant and aide
+- life of a physical therapist assistant